Jahans3/use-simple-state/README.md

 ```

 ### `SimpleStateConsumer`
-A React component that is used to access the state context with a similar API to the `useSimple` hook.
+A React component that is used to access the state context with a similar API to the `useSimpleState` hook.

 *Note: this component is a temporary workaround to be used until hooks are able to bail us out of the rendering process.*